Basehor

 The Federal military prison was built on the military reservation of Fort Leavenworth in 1874, and the Federal Prison for offenders against the laws of the United States is also located there.
 The National Home for Disabled Volunteer Soldiers is situated on a beautiful site of ground south of the city of Leavenworth.
 In the vicinity of the home, a large city called National Military Home grew up.

-In 1881, the school that was later to become the U.S. Army Command and General Staff College was founded on Fort Leavenworth by General William T. Sherman.
+In 1881, the school that later became the U.S. Army Command and General Staff College was founded on Fort Leavenworth by General William T. Sherman.
 Some of the many famous students and instructors at the college were George C. Marshall, Dwight D. Eisenhower, Douglas MacArthur, George Patton, and Colin Powell.

 In 1885, the Wadsworth Old Soldiers Home was built and later became the Veterans Administration Center.